developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/sapandroid/index.md

 ### Customize Page UI Elements

-EB 2.x provides configuration parameters for controlling the size of UI elements on SAP pages. **These settings impact all pages**.
+EB 2.x (and later) provides configuration parameters for controlling the size of UI elements on SAP pages.

+> **These settings impact all pages**.

 #### Increase button height: